-Where will your Chicago degree take you?
+Where will your UChicago degree take you?
 Anywhere you want it to.
-Chicago Law alumni live and work all over the country and all over the world, in every type of legal job (and many non-legal ones).
+UChicago Law alumni live and work all over the country and all over the world, in every type of legal job (and many non-legal ones).
 They work in all levels of government, private practice, nonprofits, business, academia, and the judiciary.
-They use their Chicago educations to advocate on behalf of clients large and small, and to change the world.
+They use their UChicago educations to advocate on behalf of clients large and small, and to change the world.

-We hope you will use our website to see where you might like to take your Chicago degree.
+We hope you will use our website to see where you might like to take your UChicago degree.
 Perhaps you want to think about clerking for a judge or becoming a professor.
 Maybe you're interested in working overseas or starting your own business.
-Look at the resources on our site, and visit our alumni magazine and other alumni pages to see what some Chicago alumni are doing.
-With a Chicago Law education as your foundation, the world is one big opportunity.
+Look at the resources on our site, and visit our alumni magazine and other alumni pages to see what some UChicago alumni are doing.
+With a UChicago Law education as your foundation, the world is one big opportunity.